larsiusprime/georgism/public/content/ldoucet/is_land_a_big_deal.md

 **Conclusion:** Most of the value of urban real estate is, in fact, land.

+<span id="2-americas-land-rents-equal-a-sizable-of-government-spending"></span>
-## 1.2.
-America's land rents equal a sizable % of government spending
+## 2. America's land rents equal a sizable % of government spending

 Krugman and other skeptics don't believe you can raise enough with LVT alone to fund a modern state.
 Noah Smith, on the other hand, claims that [Land is Underrated as a Source of Wealth](https://www.bloomberg.com/opinion/articles/2018-01-02/land-is-underrated-as-a-source-of-wealth).
 Regardless of who's right, LVT doesn't need to replace all other taxes to still be worth doing, as long as it can raise a significant enough chunk.
 So how much can it raise?
 Let's do the math and find out.